Justice Vikramajit Sen

 Personnel about the Member’s game).

-2. Member Personnel shall not share any proprietary, sensitive or confidential information
+ii.
+Member Personnel shall not share any proprietary, sensitive or confidential information

 with any other Members or online game providers.
 All Member Personnel shall be required